Nalanda mahavihara: Destruction during Afghan conquest (c. 1200 CE)

+Archeological excavations at the site during 1920-1921 revealed a thick layer of ashes on the uppermost strata, across many buildings separated by some distance; this suggests that Nalanda was subject to a catastrophic fire.
+This is held to be arson, blamed upon the troops of Muhammad Bakhtiyar Khalji who had plundered the region c.
+1200 CE, and cited to be the leading cause of Nalanda's demise.
+A passage from Minhaj-i-Siraj's Tabaqat-i Nasiri which actually describes the destruction of Odantapura Vihar (var.
+Bihar Sharif), a monastery just a few miles from Nalanda, is offered in support.
+While such a reading is misplaced, it is true that Nalanda was raided by Khalji.

-The Tibetan records are the second source of the events at Nalanda in the late 12th century and much of the 13th century.
-These were the decades of widespread systematic destruction of monasteries in this region, and historical records in Tibet affirm that monks from Nalanda and nearby monasteries such as the Vikramashila monastery who "survived the slaughter, fled to Tibet", according to Scharfe.
-Among the Tibetan records, the most useful is the biography of the Tibetan monk-pilgrim, Dharmasvamin discovered in 1936 and in bsdus-yig style, Tibetan script.
-It is useful because Dharmasvamin met the fleeing monks and famous scholars during his studies from about mid 1200s to 1226, he had learnt Indian languages and Sanskrit, he walked to and stayed in Nepal starting in 1226 and visited Bihar about 1234, including spending one monsoon season in Nalanda.
-He described the condition in the decades after the sack of Nalanda and other Buddhist monasteries in Magadha-region of India.
-His account states that the destruction of Nalanda was not an accident or misunderstanding but a part of the widespread destruction of Buddhist monasteries and monuments including a destruction of Bodhgaya.
+Tibetan records are another source of information about the events at Nalanda in the late 12th century and much of the 13th century.
+These were the decades of widespread systematic destruction of monasteries in this region, and historical records in Tibet affirm that monks from Nalanda and nearby monasteries such as the Vikramashila monastery who "survived the slaughter, fled to Tibet".
+Among the Tibetan records, the most useful is the biography of the Tibetan monk-pilgrim Dharmasvamin discovered in 1936.
+It is useful because Dharmasvamin reports having met the fleeing monks and scholars during his travels.
+He visited Bihar about 1234, and spent one monsoon season at Nalanda.
+He described the conditions there in the decades after the sack of Nalanda and other Buddhist monasteries in the Magadha region of India.
+His account states that the destruction of Nalanda was not an accident or misunderstanding but a part of the widespread destruction of Buddhist monasteries and monuments, including the destruction of Bodh Gaya.
 The vast manuscript libraries of Magadha had been mostly lost.
 Other Tibetan monks and he had shifted to Nepal, as the place to study, copy and move manuscripts to Tibet.
-According to his account, the Turushka-Qarluq (Turk) conquest extended from about 1193 to 1205, the destruction was systematic with "Turushka soldiers razing a monastery to the ground and throwing the stones into Ganges river", states Roerich.
-The fear of persecution was strong in the 1230s, and his colleagues dissuaded him from going to Magadha.
+According to his account, the Turushka-Qarluq (Turk) conquest extended from about 1193 to 1205, the destruction was systematic with "Turushka soldiers razing a monastery to the ground and throwing the stones into Ganges river".
+Fear of persecution was strong in the 1230s, and his colleagues dissuaded him from going to Magadha.
 According to George Roerich, "his [Chag lo-tsa-ba Chos-rje-dpal, Dharmasvamin] account conveys something of the anxiety of [the Buddhist community of] those days."